NeonTropics/xhammer/README.md

 # Usage

 Put the scripts and the yt-dlp binary in a folder and invoke with ./xhammer.sh.
-You will prompted for a xHamster URL, the script will do the rest!
+You will be prompted for a xHamster URL, the script will do the rest!